kathy9980/kathy9980.github.io/_pages/research.md

 <br>
 **Fig. 2.** Workflow of the Time-series-based Image Fusion (TIF) algorithm.

-### Global Forest Resilience and Disturbance Analysis
-My work evaluates the reliability of satellite-derived resilience indicators for large-scale ecosystem stability analysis, with a focus on understanding forest health and resilience under diverse natural and anthropogenic stressors.

 ### Vegetation Risk and Infrastructure Vulnerability Assessment
 In collaboration with the [StormWise](https://stormwise.uconn.edu/) program and the Eversource Energy Center, I developed machine learning (ML) models that integrate satellite, aerial, LiDAR, and infrastructure data to quantify vegetation-related power outage risks.
 This work translates environmental monitoring into actionable insights for utility vegetation management and community-level storm damage mitigation.